offerni/guru-chat-gpt/README.md

 * `message` is the promt the client wants to chat about
 * `sessionID` is required and ensures uniqueness preventing the wrong client to listen to the event sent

+# Known limitations
+- The current iteration doesn't keep the context of previous conversations due to limitations on how many token you can use and I decided to use as much as I could to feed the dataset (max tokens in gpt-3-5-turbo is 4097)
+- Very large datasets will probably be ignored due, again, to the API's limitation to 4097 tokens, a possible solution is to send chunks to gpt's API and ask it to synthesize it in x words.

 This is a work in progress.